-And so the new gameschooler will dance a jig and then snap a photo and hop over to the Gameschool Community to share the excitement with others.
+And so the new gameschooler will dance a jig and then snap a photo and hop over to their gameschool community to share the excitement with others.

-Now, there is nothing wrong with budget gameschooling and sharing exciting finds in the Gameschool Community.
+Now, there is nothing wrong with budget gameschooling and sharing exciting finds in their favorite gameschool community.
 Nothing at all.
 I love to share incredible deals on games because games are not cheap!

 And that’s where it gets dangerous.
 Games are expensive!
 I’ve built my gameschool collection slowly over several decades.

 My other concern is whether or not these families are actually playing all those steals and deals.
 It’s far more important to sit down and play with your children and teens than it is to grow your collection.